RanjitSolomon/rust/README.md

 Set a timer for a specified duration and notify
 - Enter a duration (in hours, minutes, or seconds)
 - Start the timer and display a countdown
 - Notify when the time is up

+### Day 12 - Rock-Paper-Scissors Game
+cargo.toml [dependencies] rand="0.8"
+- Display a welcome message and instructions
+- User chooses Rock, Paper, or Scissors
+- The computer randomly selects a choice
+- Compare choices to determine the winner